 Dr. Muhammad Amin's article well explains about doctrine of necessity maxim used several times in Pakistan.
 First time this maxim was used in Pakistan by Justice Munir and its 5 member's bench of Federal Court of Pakistan in favor of Governor General Ghulam Muhammad and Federation of Pakistan.
 In countries with a strong commitment to constitutional government, a coup is particularly traumatic because acceptance of the revolutionary government effectively invalidates the constitution.
 A new regime cannot lawfully exist within a constitutional framework if it came to power in direct contravention of it.
 New un-elected government can run the county on basis of doctrine of necessity.

-Dr. Muhammad Amin

-Editor In Chief

-AN ANALYTICAL STUDY OF PRIVILEGED COMMUNICATIONS UNDER QANUN-E-SHAHDAT ORDER 1984

-SHABNUM AMANAT DR SHAHIDA NAZ DR. SHAHID RIZWAN BAIG

-Abstract: A confidential statement that must be kept recipient for benefit of the secret by the the privileged communicator is referred to as communication.
+Dr. Muhammad Amin Editor In Chief AN ANALYTICAL STUDY OF PRIVILEGED COMMUNICATIONS UNDER QANUN-E-SHAHDAT ORDER 1984 SHABNUM AMANAT 1 HAFSA SIBGHAT 2 DR. SHAHID RIZWAN BAIG 3 Abstract: A confidential statement that must be kept by the recipient for secret the benefit of the communicator referred is to as privileged communication.
 A privileged communication is not admissible as evidence in court, even if it is pertinent to the case.
 Privileged communications are contentious because they omit crucial information from the pursuit of the truth.
 The regulations that govern civil and criminal trials are typically created to permit the inclusion of pertinent evidence.
 In most cases, the information necessary to produce a just outcome in the case is available to the parties.
 Exceptions to this rule include communications that are privileged.
-Because society prioritizes the secrecy of some interactions or their purpose, privileged communications intended are conversations, clergy Wife and husband common. communications, and patient communications with a therapist established private are among the communications.
+Because society prioritizes the secrecy of some interactions or their purpose, privileged intended communications are Wife and husband conversations, clergy common. communications, and patient communications with a therapist the established private are among communications.
+1 Advocate High Court,Lahore 2 Assistant Professor at Premier Law College Gujranwala 3 Assistant Professor G C, University Faisalabad KEY WORDS: Communication privilege, SO 1984, Qualification for confidential interaction.

-Advocate High Court, Lahore

-&lt;sup>2 Assistant Professor G C, University Faisalabad